NathanHoekstra/NathanHoekstra/README.md

 - 🎓 I'm currently studying Applied Computer Science at Hogeschool Utrecht, The Netherlands.
 - 🔭 I’m currently working on my minor Blockchain.
 - 🌱 I’m currently learning C++ again since I have used Python for a long time.
-- 📫 You can shoot me an email at info@nathanhoekstra.nl!
+- 📫 You can shoot me an email at dev@nathanhoekstra.nl!
 - ⚡ Fun fact: My website is in maintanance for almost a year now 🤦‍♂️

 ### 🛠 Tech Stack